ulissigroup/F22-06-325/f22-06-325/homeworks/HW1.md

 +++ {"tags": []}

-## Using lmfit, estimate rate parameters $k, n, m$ and initial concentration $C_{A0},C_{B0}$ from the data in the first experiment using a numerical solution for the concentrations of each species (standard mol balance + odeint).
+## Using lmfit, estimate rate parameters $k, n, m$ and initial concentration $C_{A0},C_{B0}$ from the data in the first experiment using a numerical solution for the concentrations of each species (standard mol balance + solve_ivp).
 Plot the final fit of the experiment along with the experimental data and calculate the uncertainty in each value

 ```{code-cell} ipython3